way0750/algorithm_redux/README.md

   });
 })
 ```

+## another way to test:
+cd your way to the directory with index.ts that you want to test then:
+`npm run mochaTest`

 *note:*
 1) You can set break points in vs-code, but there is an issue with ts-node and vs-code that cause breaking points getting ignored sometimes.
   However, using `debugger`, will stop the execution consistently.